snowflakedb/native-apps-templates/streamlit-java/README.md

 This is an example template for a Snowflake Native Apps project which demonstrates the use of Java extension code and adding Streamlit code.
 This template is meant to guide developers towards a possible project structure on the basis on functionality, as well as indicate the contents of some common and useful files.

-You cannot use this template as-is to create an application package and install an application.
-Please read below to understand the required intermediate steps.

 # How to build/test this template
 ## Build the jar